IonelaRusu/Hero/README.md

 about the current round, what skills the opponent used, what stats the opponent has or the number of the current round in order to apply its effect properly.

+######Chance and Luck
+Both "Chance" and "Luck" are random numbers between an input interval limits which are compared to other random numbers (every time one new).
+The "Luck" comparison random number is generated on each round.
+The "Chance" comparison random number is generated on each round, on each skill.

 #####Entry point
 ```bash
 index.php